Here are a few summer safety tips to help you and your dog can enjoy the summer without an unpleasant incident!

 1. Water, water, water!!
 Keep your dog hydrated.
-Just in case they drink all the water out of one bucket, or spill it, keep a few buckets of cool, fresh water available in different locations around the yard.
+Just in case they drink all the water out of one bucket or spill it, keep a few buckets of cool, fresh water available in different locations around the yard.
 Make sure the inside water bowl is always full too!
-Many dogs drink more water in the summer than other seasons.
+Many dogs drink more water in the summer than in other seasons.

 2. Shade and shelter.
 Provide shelter in a shady place, preferably away from tall trees, for your dog to retreat to when the weather is hot or stormy.